Amaimersion/yandex-disk-telegram-bot/README.md

 - edit executable paths in `.vscode/settings.json`
 - edit names in `./scripts` files

-You may also want to upgrade `pip`, because [there can be](https://github.com/pypa/pip/issues/5221) an old version (9.0.1) instead of new one.
+You probably need to upgrade `pip`, because [you may have](https://github.com/pypa/pip/issues/5221) an old version (9.0.1) instead of new one.
 Run `pip install --upgrade pip`.

 3. Install requirements.